4 Geometry operations

 dst.close()

 The opposite operation, namely disaggregation, is when we increase the resolution of raster objects.
-Either of the supported resampling methods (see above) can be used.
+Either of the supported resampling methods (see Section 4.3.3) can be used.
 However, since we are not actually summarizing information but transferring the value of a large pixel into multiple small pixels, it makes sense to use either:

-• Nearest neighbor resampling (rasterio.enums.Resampling.nearest), when want to keep the original values as-is, since modifying them would be incorrect (such as in categorical rasters)
+• Nearest neighbor resampling (rasterio.enums.Resampling.nearest), when we want to keep the original values as-is, since modifying them would be incorrect (such as in categorical rasters)

 To disaggregate a raster, we go through exactly the same workflow as for aggregation, only using a different scaling factor, such as factor=5 instead of factor=0.2, i.e., increasing the number of raster pixels instead of decreasing.
-In the example below, we disaggregate using bilinear interpolation, to get a smoothed high-resolution raster:
+In the example below, we disaggregate using bilinear interpolation, to get a smoothed high-resolution raster.

 factor = 5